 — — — — — — — — — —

 I stared in wonder at the yellow taxi that had materialized seemingly out of thin air.
-Only moments ago, the absence of cabs in the vicinity led me to plop down on the curb, eager to shrug off the heavy duffel bag overpacked with clothing for a one-night trip and anticipating at least a thirty minute wait.
+Just moments ago, the absence of cabs in the vicinity led me to plop down on the curb, eager to shrug off the heavy duffel bag stuffed with clothing for an overnight trip and anticipating at least a thirty minute wait.

-I arrived an hour before.
-The possibility of finding a ride seemed slim to none, given that my Uber app had flashed a NO DRIVERS AVAILABLE alert for a solid ten minutes — the first time I had seen such a thing.
-As a New Yorker, getting a hold of a ride-share was a simple task, with cars showing up in minutes, sometimes seconds.
+Only an hour before, the possibility of finding a ride seemed slim to none given that my Uber app had flashed a NO DRIVERS AVAILABLE alert for a solid ten minutes — the first time I had encountered such a message.
+In the city, getting a hold of a ride-share was a simple task, with cars showing up mere seconds after calling a car.

 Groaning, I had made my way over to the tiny, nondescript building flanked by an unlit sign that read “Taxi Station.”
 The building was situated to the right of the train platform I had just departed.
-Numerous parking spaces outside the entrance, no doubt intended to for idling cabs awaiting passengers, were a foreboding sign.
+Numerous parking spaces sat empty outside the entrance, a foreboding sign.

-The inside was even more desolate than the exterior: a sparsely furnished waiting area, with a single threadbare chair in the corner.
-The space somehow managed to be even hotter than the outside world, where the sun seemed hellbent on burning any person who dared wander outside to a crisp.
+The inside of the building was even more desolate: an empty waiting area furnished with a single threadbare Scandinavian chair sitting in the corner.
+The space somehow managed to be even hotter than the outside world, where the area was experiencing the first heatwave of the summer, the kind that made you yearn for just one day of the frigid winter that had just passed, the sun appearing hellbent on burning any person who dared wander outside to a crisp.

 “Can I help you?”